Stuart Milk: Current work and activism

 In addition to being the President of the Harvey Milk Foundation's Board of Directors, Milk also sits as a director on boards and advisory boards of numerous human rights, LGBT rights and youth advocacy organizations including the American Foundation for Equal Rights (AFER), Equality California, International Conference on Disadvantaged Youth, the Coalition for Workforce Solutions, and the International Committee for Minority Justice and Equality.

 Milk has travelled to foreign nations advocating for human rights inclusive of the LGBT community while working collaboratively with other diminished and marginalized populations.
-Milk's speaking events have included LGBT public speeches in Istanbul, Ankara, and Cairo to public events in Central and Eastern Europe, Central American and South American cities, as well activities in Asia and the Pacific Rim.
+Milk's speaking events have included LGBT public speeches in Istanbul, Ankara, and Cairo to public events in Central and Eastern Europe, Central American and South American cities, as well as activities in Asia and the Pacific Rim.
 In addition to twice giving the keynote addresses for International Congresses in the Netherlands, Milk has been a delegate on official sister city visitations or state visits to Sydney, Australia; Panama City, Panama; and Cape Town, South Africa.

 Milk was involved with getting legislation signed to create an annual California State Day of Recognition named after his late uncle in 2009.
 His involvement was cited as a reason he received Equality California's Champion Award that year.
 In 2010 he worked with then California First Lady Maria Shriver in designing the first public museum exhibit on Harvey Milk in Sacramento, and he accepted his uncle's medal and induction into the California Hall of Fame from Governor Arnold Schwarzenegger.

 Harvey Milk Day activities are now held around the world every May 22—Milk's birthday—and are facilitated annually by the Harvey Milk Foundation.
 The foundation encourages organizers of Harvey Milk Day events to promote the unity of all marginalized minorities.